-In order to start testing your application, first decide which GUI map mode you want to use.
+Before you start testing your application, you must decide which GUI map mode you want to use.

 If you used the GUI Map File per Test mode throughout this tutorial and you want to continue in this mode, you can start recording tests right away.